Next tour: Not set yet.

 Beware: Keg beers.

-The Round O’ Beef: gone.
-The Tripedressers’ Arms: shut.
-The Quiet Woman: closed down by the PC police.
 But don’t fear.
 Old Salford still has some of the best pubs in drinksland.

-The Oxford, smart and snazzy by the old Town Hall, is so esoteric in its beers it’s been dispensing bitters named after Newcastle United greats; let’s hope the Tony Green is on.
+The New Oxford, smart and snazzy by the old Town Hall, is so esoteric in its beers it’s been dispensing bitters named after Newcastle United greats; let’s hope the Tony Green is on.

 Quick, get the beers in before the Media City types turn up!